-The NOMNC essentially includes only two (2) variable fields (i.e., patient name and last day of coverage) that the provider will have to fill in.
+• The NOMNC essentially includes only four (4) variable fields (i.e., patient name, patient identification number, type of coverage [SNF, HH, CORF or Hospice] and last day of coverage) that the provider will have to fill in.

-Plan contact information is added to the last section of the letter in the event the request for a Fast Track appeal is not met, the provider / member may contact the Plan for an appeal through the Plan.
+Plan contact information is added to the last section of the letter in the event that the request for a Fast Track appeal is not met, the provider/member may contact the plan for an appeal through the plan.